Foodle Club

 Put the chopped carrots into a saucepan, cover them with water, and season them with salt to taste.

-Bring the carrots to the boil, cover with a lid and boil for about 5 minutes until the carrots are just fork-tender.
+Bring the carrots to a boil, cover with a lid and boil for about 5 minutes until the carrots are just fork-tender.
 At this stage, they will still be undercooked.

 Drain the carrots in a colander and add them back to the saucepan with a knob of butter and a tablespoon of brown sugar.